sagarpant1/Pocket-Stock/README.md

 # Pocket-Stock
 Investment Portfolio Website

-Developed this website as part of course CSCI-P 565 Software Engineering<br/>
 The project is developed using Django Framework.
 It uses the following third party API's: Alpha Valntage API(to pull real time stock data), Chart.js(For graph visualization),<br/> Redis Server(For implementing chat feature) and Duo login SDK for dual authentication)